Inference-Time Code Selection via Symbolic Equivalence Partitioning: Methodology

 \subsection{SMT-Constrained Pruning}

-A fundamental challenge in applying symbolic execution to competitive programming problems is \textit{path explosion} and the generation of spurious counterexamples.
-Symbolic solvers may identify inputs that technically violate the code but are disallowed by the problem specification.
-A straightforward approach is to insert \texttt{assert()} statements to enforce input constraints; however, in symbolic execution, assertions introduce explicit failure branches that create additional exception paths, often exacerbating path explosion and hindering effective analysis.
-To address this, we implement a translation pipeline that encodes input constraints as executable SMT assumptions rather than program-level assertions.
+A challenge in applying symbolic execution to competitive-programming problems is that bounded symbolic search may explore inputs outside the problem's valid domain.
+When explicit input bounds are available but not enforced, the symbolic engine may produce spurious counterexamples or spend symbolic-analysis budget on irrelevant inputs.
+A simple approach is to insert \texttt{assert()} statements to enforce such constraints; however, in symbolic execution, assertions introduce explicit failure branches that create additional exception paths, often wasting solver budget and hindering effective analysis.
+We address this with \textbf{SMT-Constrained Pruning}, a technique that uses \emph{constraint injection} (CI) to encode domain constraints from the problem statement as solver-level SMT assumptions rather than program-level assertions.

 \textbf{1.
-Constraint Extraction and Normalization.} We first extract the explicit constraint block from the problem description $D$.
+Constraint Extraction and Normalization.} When the problem description contains an explicit constraint block, we extract it from $D$.
 Constraint expressions involving input parameters are then parsed into Python abstract syntax trees (ASTs) and normalized using syntactic rewrite rules to handle common patterns such as chained comparisons.
+Benchmarks without explicit blocks, such as HumanEval+, run without constraint injection.

 \textbf{2.
-Injection of Z3 Assumptions.} For every candidate program $p_k$, we inject a \textit{symbolic preamble} before the main logic.
-This preamble interacts directly with the symbolic engine's constraint store.

-Injection of such preambles adds constraints directly to the underlying Z3 solver instance.
-If a symbolic path violates these assumptions, the solver raises an \texttt{IgnoreAttempt} exception, effectively pruning that branch from the search tree.
-This encourages the symbolic engine to focus on the valid input domain $\mathrm{Dom}(\mathcal{C})$, substantially reducing path explosion and limiting false positives from invalid inputs.
+Injection of Z3 Assumptions.} For every candidate program $p_k$ with extracted constraints, we inject a \textit{symbolic preamble} before the main logic.
+This preamble adds the extracted constraints directly to the underlying Z3 solver instance.
+Symbolic paths that violate these assumptions become infeasible and are pruned from the analysis.
+This constrains the symbolic engine to focus on the valid input domain $\mathrm{Dom}(\mathcal{C})$, reducing invalid input exploration and limiting spurious counterexamples from out-of-domain inputs.